ex4722/ctf-writeups/us_cyberopen/16_bit/README.md

 ```

 <h2>Valid Optcodes</h2>
-Since we have a rather limited charset of "0123456789ABCDEF" I wanted to know all possibel instructions using these optcodes.
+Since we have a rather limited charset of "0123456789ABCDEF" I wanted to know all possible instructions using these opcodes.
 I noticed most of these were XOR instructions so wrote a script to get all possible permutations of these bytes.
 I then used the pwn.disasm module to disassemble them.
-One thing to note is that I padded it with a lot of nops so optcodes didn't collide with each other
+One thing to note is that I padded it with a lot of nops so opcodes didn't collide with each other
 ```python
 from pwn import *
 from itertools import permutations